lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

   the nonce in seconds as an integer value.
 The nonce can be used during this period; the response therefore needs to be conveyed promptly.
 - type: In this OPTIONAL field, the RA/CA can specify the type of the respInfo structure.
-The decision to populate the respInfo with a type field will depend on the specification associated with the OID listed in the type field of the nonce request message.
-If the type field is present in both the nonce request and the nonce response message content, the two values MUST match.
+The type in the nonce response message is defined by the type in the nonce request message.
 - respInfo: If type is set, this OPTIONAL field MUST contain the type-specific content requested by the end entity for generating the Evidence.
 If type is not set, respInfo MUST also be omitted.